arendst/Tasmota/lib/libesp32/berry_animation/docs/TRANSPILER_ARCHITECTURE.md

 create_computation_closure_from_string(expr_str)
 ├── transform_expression_for_closure()
-│   ├── Sequential step 1: Transform mathematical functions → self.method()
+│   ├── Sequential step 1: Transform mathematical functions → animation._math.method()
 │   │   ├── Use dynamic introspection with is_math_method()
-│   │   ├── Check for existing "self." prefix
-│   │   └── Only transform if not already prefixed
+│   │   ├── Check for existing "self." prefix /// TODO NOT SURE IT STILL EXISTS │   │   └── Only transform if not already prefixed
-│   ├── Sequential step 2: Transform user variables → self.resolve(var_)
+│   ├── Sequential step 2: Transform user variables → animation.resolve(var_)
 │   │   ├── Find variables ending with _
 │   │   ├── Check for existing resolve() calls
 │   │   ├── Avoid double-wrapping